yildiztugba/HYKWebsite/planning/Donation form-backlog.md

     - As a user I want to see the contact form that i can contact the organization easily.

-     - Given the contact form.
+     - Given the contact form of the oeganigation.

+    - As an owner i want to have adonation form that i can raise money for the organization.

+     - Given the donation form of the organigation.